-ART 221 and VCM 232 or Permission of instructor Theory Credit: 3
+ART 221 or VCM 232 or Permission of instructor

 VCM 285: Multimedia Production

 This course introduces the student to multimedia production.
 Emphasis is on production design, creativity, visual design, and technical skills.
 Upon course completion, students should be able to create a multimedia production.